outcaste-io/docs/docs/schema/migration.md

 So, no downtime required.
 Migration is done by just updating your schema.
 Fast, easy, and simple.

-Note that, irrespective of what option you choose for migration on Dgraph side, you will still need to migrate your GraphQL clients to use the new name in queries/mutations.
+Note that, irrespective of what option you choose for migration on Outserv side, you will still need to migrate your GraphQL clients to use the new name in queries/mutations.
 For example, the query `getUser` would now be renamed to `getAppUser`.
 So, your downstream clients need to update that bit in the code.